HimoriK/book/src/ch01-03-hello-cargo.md

   `cargo check`.
 * Instead of saving the result of the build in the same directory as our code, Cargo stores it in the *target/debug* directory.

-An additional advantage of using Cargo is that the commands are the same no matter which operating system you’re working on.
-So, at this point, we’ll no longer provide specific instructions for Linux and macOS versus Windows.

 ### Building for Release